-where vmax means the maximum velocity of the agent Tprecheck is a parameter of the algorithm that must be tuned.
-Our experiments showed that if the value of the Tprecheck parameter is too small, the generated path is not smooth enough.
+where vmax denotes the maximum velocity of the agent and Tprecheck is a parameter of the algorithm that must be tuned.
+The experiments in this study demonstrate that if the value of the Tprecheck parameter is too small, the generated path is not smooth enough.